EXECUTIVE DIRECTOR AND FOUNDER

 Mike Reed is a retired senior executive from the food production and agricultural chemical industries, having spent 13 years on the leadership team of Solae (a DuPont/Bunge joint venture) and 18 years at American Cyanamid prior to that.
 He established a track record of leading successful company mergers, acquisitions and joint ventures, both domestically and internationally, in Europe, South America, and Asia, with special emphasis in China.
 Mike and his wife Connie are long-time child sponsors.
-Mike is Treasurer of the Board of Directors and a member of the Finance Committee at Mitrata-Nepal.
+Mike is Treasurer of the Board of Directors and a member of the Finance Committee.

 Dr. Pamela Caraffa has been a clinical and organization psychologist for 36 years, specializing in leadership development, building cultures that enable people to thrive, and transformational change for businesses and not-for-profits of all sizes.
-After 10 years of sponsoring a child with her husband, Pam joined the Mitrata board in 2016 to assist in board development.
+After 10 years of sponsoring a child with her husband, Pam joined the Mitrata board in 2016 and is the Chair of the Board Development Committee.

 David Floeh has enjoyed being in the lives of hundreds of families as a financial planner since 1986, and currently is located in Clayton, Missouri, practicing with two other planners as Floeh, Green & Fichter.
 David is a member of the Finance Committee.
 David Floeh and wife, Tracy, love to travel together and are making a difference in the world with numerous charitable interests, particularly with animals and children, specifically, sponsoring two sisters through Mitrata.
 David has two grown daughters, Natalie and Jessica.

 Rick Hendin is the former Director of Human Resources for Boeing Military Aircraft, a business unit within Boeing's Defense, Space, and Security sector, based in St Louis, Mo.
 He retired from Boeing in July 2017.
 He was introduced to Mitrata through Christine and was very fortunate to join nine other sponsors on the 2014 trip to Nepal.
 The highlight among many highlights was meeting and getting to know "our children" and meeting his long-time sponsored child, Bijaya.
-He is also Chair of the Finance Committee and a member of the Finance and Sponsorship Committees, and has visited Nepal four times.
+He is also Chair of the Finance Committee and a member of the Sponsorship Committee, and has visited Nepal four times.